CraftAcademyLabs/ca_course/sinatra-and-slowfood/start-small.md

 ```

 Alright, from now on we can skip the stoping and restarting the server.
+Happy?